KedalionDaimon/maptri/README.md

 A NEW LOGICAL TRIANGULATION SYSTEM

-Upon Patrick H.'s repeated motivation to finally demonstrate a logical triangulation system based on "simple" (non-directional) relations, and moreover on relations that are gradual, herewith I am presenting "MAPTRI" (the "mapping triangulation" system).
+Upon Patrick Hammer's repeated motivation to finally demonstrate a logical triangulation system based on "simple" (non-directional) relations, and moreover on relations that are gradual, herewith I am presenting "MAPTRI" (the "mapping triangulation" system).
 It is just done as out of regard to a smart and talented friend - it is not "fast" or "large".
+(I am a great admirer of Patrick's project OpenNARS.)

 The structure of knowledge is this: